 Unfortunately, there isn’t a dial to control leptin and your hormone levels are heavily influenced by your behavior, eating habits, body fat and other factors out of your control like genetics.

 Diet.
 Leptin is best described as a hunger hormone, telling your brain when to eat and when you’re full.
 When you start a calorie restrictive diet, your leptin levels will decrease and disrupts how you interpret feeling full and satisfied after eating.

 Sleep.
-Getting a good night’s sleep has been linked to healthy and elevated leptin levels.
+Your sleep cycle will directly influence leptin levels.
 Consistently getting less than 8 hours of sleep has shown decreased leptin levels.

 Fructose.
 High fructose diets, like found in many processed foods, can decrease your leptin sensitivity.
 It doesn’t lower leptin, but it does make it less effective.